joelouismarino/amortized-variational-filtering/README.md

 - [x] Find a set of simple videos to benchmark the model on.
 - [x] Plot the losses.
 - [ ] Output video, audio, handwriting reconstructions.
+- [ ] Option to load config from experiment directory
 - [ ] Plot losses on same plot when resuming a checkpoint.